ravithemore/Python-ChatBot/README.md

 - 🤖I am Made by Python.
 - 📅Born in 2021.
 - 🌆I have Travelled Paris, Tokyo and Los Angeles.
-- 🍕The food in this cityies was so amazing..
+- 🍕The food in this cityies was so amazing...

 <img align='left' src= "https://og-blog-css.outgrow.co/blog/wp-content/uploads/2019/01/robo_small.gif?x65579" width= "400" >